 listFulfillmentMethods returns the methods selectable for a checkout — each a FulfillmentMethod ({ id, name, description, amount, currency, method_type }), where amount is integer minor units and method_type is shipping, pickup, or digital.

 setFulfillment accepts an optional shipping_address (a ShippingDestination — a postal address).
-When the chosen method’s method_type is shipping, the merchant MUST require a deliverable destination and SHOULD reject a missing or incomplete address with fulfillment_address_required (400). pickup and digital methods carry no address.
+When the chosen method’s method_type is shipping, a deliverable destination is required: street_address, address_locality, postal_code, and address_country (ISO 3166-1 alpha-2, e.g. GB, US) must all be present.
+Reject a missing or incomplete address with fulfillment_address_required (400). pickup and digital methods carry no address.

 7. Error codes